gatsbyjs/gatsby/docs/docs/conditional-page-builds.md

 For more info on the standard build process, please see the [overview of the Gatsby build process](/docs/overview-of-the-gatsby-build-process/).

-> ❗ Static queries are currently not stable to use with conditional page builds.
+> ❗ Conditional page builds do not currently account for static queries.
 Any query result differences will not trigger pages to rebuild.

 ## How to use